sertchan/sertchan/README.md

 - I don't have a preference for pronouns.

-Where are you located?

-- I currently live in Ankara, Turkey.

 What kind of games do you enjoy playing?
 - In 2020, I started playing Osu and played it for two years, achieving a 5-digit ranking.
 I also enjoy playing pixel design games like Celeste and Terraria.